michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/3-pretrip-meetings/adult-pre-trip-meeting.md

 3\.
 RELAX

-* Say: *Relax\!
+* Say: *Relax!
 That’s our final point for the meeting.
 You’re going to do a great job serving on our mission trip.
 You are going to be with some of the best, most idealistic people–teenagers.
 They feel indestructible and invincible.
 They are willing to take on anything and believe they can accomplish these things.
 We need to be there to support and guide them.*

 **DETAILS**

 Pass out any copies you made:

-* Schedule: Remind everyone about the exact dates of travel and have them put them on their calendar\!
+* Schedule: Remind everyone about the exact dates of travel and have them put them on their calendar!
 Discuss who can drive, how many seats each vehicle has, and travel time.
 Discuss possible stops during travel and/or overnight stays and fun options for any free time.
 * Dress Code: Discuss modest dress and come to an agreement on specifically what that means for your participants.
 Let your adults know that Group Mission Trips’ staff will not be policing dress during the camp, they will be focusing on participant safety and spiritual growth–this means that you are responsible for your participant’s dress.
 Agree to encourage plenty of t-shirts, longer shorts or pants, modest swimsuits, and sturdy shoes or work boots for the work sites.
 Talk about how your leadership team will be handling the inappropriate dress of your youth during camp.
 * Tool List: Review the list and discuss what items you are still missing and plans to obtain them, store them, and transport them to camp.
 * Community Gift: Explain that this is an additional, optional, way that your group can bless the community you’re serving.
 Every location has requested a specific need in their community- your location’s item is located under your customer account under Schedule, Menu, and Packing.
 Give an update on how your group is handling this.